Aviation accident analysis

 Aviation accident analysis is performed to determine the cause of errors once an accident has happened.
 In the modern aviation industry, it is also used to analyze a database of past accidents in order to prevent an accident from happening.
-Many models have been used not only for the accident investigation but also for educational purpose.
+Many models have been used not only for the accident investigation but also for educational purposes.

 Per the Convention on International Civil Aviation, if an aircraft of a contracting State has an accident or incident in another contracting State, the State where the accident occurs will institute an inquiry.
 The Convention defines the rights and responsibilities of the states.

 ICAO Annex 13—Aircraft Accident and Incident Investigation—defines which States may participate in an investigation, for example: the States of Occurrence, Registry, Operator, Design and Manufacture.

 Human factors

 In the aviation industry, human error is the major cause of accidents.
 About 38% of 329 major airline crashes, 74% of 1627 commuter/air taxi crashes, and 85% of 27935 general aviation crashes were related to pilot error.
 The Swiss cheese model is an accident causation model which analyzes the accident more from the human factor aspect.